Generic filters

 • If you have a subject clash the Dean will contact you.

-If you have not met subject pre requisites once NCEA Level 1 and 2 results are confirmed you must make an appointment to see the Dean in person on Wednesday 25 January 2023 to finalise your course.
-You will book a time using the School Interview System.
+If you have not met subject pre requisites once NCEA Level 1 and 2 results are confirmed you must make an appointment to see the Dean in person on Wednesday 22 January 2025 to finalise your subjects.
+You will book a time online.
 Please mark this date in your diaries now.

 If you do not follow this process you will be placed on a waitlist.
 You may not get your preferred subjects.